-NWCHEMRATE is a licensed program, and the use of this program implies acceptance of the terms of the license, which are repeated here for convenience:
+NWChemrate is a licensed program, and the use of this program implies acceptance of the terms of the license.
+The terms of a user license are repeated here for convenience:

 - A. No user or site will redistribute the source code or executable code to a third party in original or modified form without written permission of the principal investigator (Donald G. Truhlar).
 A license does not entitle the licensee to relicense the code or distribute it in original or modified form to parties not covered by the license.
-The licensee has no ownership rights in the NWCHEMRATE software or in any copyrights for the NWCHEMRATE software or documentation through this license.
+The licensee has no ownership rights in the NWChemrate software or in any copyrights for the NWChemrate software or documentation through this license.
 A user license covers the work of a single research group and the code may be shared and disseminated within a group without requiring permission.
-Site licenses are also available. - B. Publications resulting from using this package or the POLYRATE or NWCHEM subsystems used by this package will cite the corresponding program.
-The required references are given in the documentation (see Section 2 for the required references for NWCHEMRATE). - C. No guarantee is made that this program is bug-free or suitable for specific applications, and no liability is accepted for any limitations in the mathematical methods and algorithms used within the program. - D. No consulting or maintenance services are guaranteed or implied. - E. The POLYRATE and NWCHEM codes, required to use NWCHEMRATE, are covered by separate licenses.
+Site licenses are also available. - B. Publications resulting from using this package or the Polyrate or NWChem subsystems used by this package will cite the corresponding program(s).
+The required references are given in the program documentations (see Section 2 for the required references for NWChemrate). - C. No guarantee is made that this program is bug-free or suitable for specific applications, and no liability is accepted for any limitations in the mathematical methods and algorithms used within the program. - D. No consulting or maintenance services are guaranteed or implied. - E. The Polyrate and NWChem codes, required to use NWChemrate, are covered by separate licenses.